AI Fluent · Chapter 05

 When AI Gets It Wrong

 Confidently wrong ~15-20% of the time.
-Knowing the patterns saves you.
+Knowing the patterns saves you days.

 Invents Things That Don't Exist

 "Just use the .autoResize() method" — except there is no autoResize method.
-It presents this with total confidence.
-If something sounds too convenient, verify it.
+The AI presents invented APIs with complete confidence.
+If something sounds too convenient, paste the method name into Google.
+Zero results = fake.
+This happens more with newer or niche libraries.

-In long conversations, AI recommends an approach then suggests the opposite later.
-This is why documentation (Ch 6) matters — your written decisions outlast conversational memory.
+In long conversations, AI recommends approach A then later suggests approach B without acknowledging the contradiction.
+By message 30-40, it has effectively forgotten what it told you in message 5.
+This is why documentation (Chapter 6) matters — your written decisions outlast conversational memory.
+When you notice a contradiction, start a new conversation with your docs loaded.

 After six months of directing, you understand your product more deeply than if you'd typed every line yourself — because you reviewed every line, questioned every decision, and directed every change.